 Equipment retirement will focus on removing individual VCRs, but many classrooms utilize a combination DVD/VHS player.
 As part of this retirement plan, DVD players may also be removed from the classroom projection system.
 Any remaining support of video players will be targeted to select classrooms.

 In classrooms without an installed VCR or DVD player, OCM will provide auxiliary input jacks to connect your own video equipment to the classroom projection system.
 In addition, OCM is expanding the number of classrooms with HDMI inputs for alternate device hookup.

 What actions should you take now?

 Review your classroom requirements with your departmental scheduling coordinator.
-Classroom characteristics, such as technology features, must be specified during ECS period 1.
+Classroom characteristics, such as technology features, must be specified during CCS period 1.

 What should you do with your current content?

 If you have video content that you recorded yourself or is not available in another format, you can transfer the content to a digital file or plan to stream media from another source.
 Keep in mind the requirement to obtain consent and maintain copyright protections.
 The following are sources for media streaming:

 - Download movies and video via iTunes, YouTube, or other content providers